SFDO-Tooling/CumulusCI/docs/dev.md

 resolution strategy to a dependency, it applies each resolver from top to bottom until a resolver succeeds in resolving the dependency.

-Three resolution strategies are provided in the CumulusCI standard
+Four resolution strategies are provided in the CumulusCI standard
 library:

 > -   `latest_release`, which will attempt to resolve to the latest